 And Vegan Queso Dip!

-Here are the ingredients you will need to make your own Magickal Cheezy Seasoning:
+Here are the ingredients you will need to make your own Magickal Cheezy Seasoning (I also have a low sodium version now if you eat a low salt diet.)

 You need quite a lot of nutritional yeast (1 7/8 cups) for this recipe, so I recommend buying it in bulk for cost-effectiveness.
 It is difficult to fit a big bag in photos, though, so I refill the small container from the bulk bag.
 This is the one I buy online from Vitacost: